Meet the team

 By profession a chartered accountant, Ken is now Commercial Manager at COINS and treasurer at COINS Foundation, working to keep track of our finances.
 Ken has spent his career working in finance for companies in the UK and overseas, and was Chief Financial Officer of a US multinational in London for almost 20 years.
 Ken is providing sound financial advice working alongside the team to set up a Foundation owned company in Uganda.
 This will support the roll-out of solar energy at PEAS schools and in rural communities.

 Sir Paul Collier is Professor of Economics and Public Policy at Oxford University.
 He has authored many publications including The Bottom Billion and Exodus: How Migration is Changing Our World.
 From 1998 until 2003 he was the Director of the Development Research Group of the World Bank.
 Paul is a specialist in the political, economic and developmental predicaments of poor countries.
 He was appointed CBE in the 2008 Birthday Honours and knighted in the 2014 New Year Honours for services to promoting research and policy change in Africa.
 Paul currently serves on the board of Academics Stand Against Poverty.

 Jeremy Hunt MP

-Jeremy Hunt is MP for South West Surrey and Secretary of State for Health.
+Secretary of State for Foreign and Commonwealth Affairs.
 He founded the Hotcourses Foundation, which assists underprivileged children and young adults affected or infected by HIV/AIDS in Kenya.
 Jeremy was educated at Charterhouse and subsequently Magdalen College, Oxford, where he achieved a First in Philosophy, Politics, and Economics.
 He became involved in Conservative politics while at university and was elected to serve as President of the Oxford University Conservative Association in 1987.